lkingsford/scrummd/intro.md

 wanted to see what such a tool might look like, so I started writing ScrumMD.

 Hi - I'm Lachlan Kingsford, the author of ScrumMD.
 I'm a scrum.org certified scrum-master, but I spend most of my day creating software.
+It is worth noting that in regards to ScrumMD, I'm on a 'frolic of my own' - and neither this video nor tool represent the work or opinions of my employer.

 The Scrum guide says that a Scrum team is supposed to be 'self-managing'.
 Since I spend so much time writing code, there are some ramifications: